Linvyl/DAM-QA/data/dataset_guide.md

 # Dataset Image Download Guide for DAM-QA

 This guide provides instructions for downloading **only the image files** for DAM-QA evaluation.
-The annotation JSONL files are already included in the repository under the `data/` directory.
+The annotation JSONL files are already included in the repository under the `data/` directory and are also available on [🤗 Hugging Face](https://huggingface.co/datasets/VLAI-AIVN/DAM-QA-annotations).

+## ⚠️ Dataset Attribution Notice

+**Important:** The annotation files provided are standardized conversions of existing public datasets into a unified JSONL format.
+We do not claim ownership of the original dataset content.
+These files are:

+- **DocVQA**: Converted from the original [DocVQA dataset](https://www.docvqa.org/)
+- **InfographicVQA**: Converted from the original [InfographicVQA dataset](https://www.docvqa.org/datasets/infographicvqa)
+- **TextVQA**: Converted from the original [TextVQA dataset](https://textvqa.org/)
+- **ChartQA**: Converted from the original [ChartQA dataset](https://github.com/vis-nlp/ChartQA)
+- **ChartQAPro**: Converted from the original [ChartQAPro dataset](https://huggingface.co/datasets/ahmed-masry/ChartQAPro)
+- **VQAv2**: Converted from the original [VQAv2 dataset](https://visualqa.org/)

+Please cite the original datasets appropriately when using them in your research.
+The conversion maintains data integrity while providing a consistent format for reproducible experiments.

 ## 🌟 Overview